 “I’m not here to get peace.
 I want action.”

 At the bar I ordered an orange juice and Sarah a pint of Stella.
 We found an unoccupied table and sat down.
-I took a selfie of the two of us.
 It was a while since I’d been in a nightclub and I was deafened by the music.
-It was virtually impossible to carry on a conversation.
-As anticipated several lots of creeps came over and offered to buy us drinks, all tattoos and body piercings.
-Then two smartly dressed older men came and sat down with us.
-I looked across at Sarah and gave her a wink, which she returned.
+It was so loud it was virtually impossible to carry on a conversation.
+As anticipated several lots of creeps, all tattoos and body piercings, came over and offered to buy us drinks.
+We sent them on their way.
+Then two smartly dressed older men came and sat down on either side of us without saying anything.
+I looked at Sarah and gave her a wink, which she returned.
 I got up and indicated to her I wanted to dance.
-She was a good dancer and we had a great session before retiring back to our table.
-The two men were still there and we had new drinks waiting for us, a pint for Sarah and an orange juice for me.
-Before we sat down with them I asked them to take a picture of us standing up so we could show off our outfits and our figures.
-As they were now in the centre of the semicircular table we sat with them between us.
-I tried to have a conversation with the man nearest me who was called Bob and he was an investment banker, so he said, in other words, loaded.
+She complied and we had a great session before retiring back to our table.
+She was a good dancer and I felt exhilarated dancing with her.
+I’d forgotten about the two men but they were still there in deep conversation as if they weren’t interested in us.
+However I noticed we had new drinks waiting for us, a pint for Sarah and an orange juice for me.
+Before we sat down again I asked one of the men to take a picture of us standing up so we could show off our outfits and our figures.
+As they were now sitting in the centre of the semicircular table we were forced to sit with them between us.
+I tried to have a conversation with the man nearest me who was called Bob and was an investment banker, so he said, in other words, loaded.
 Sarah seemed to be getting on with the other man and soon they were on the dance floor together.
-Bob and I watched and continued to try to exchange pleasantries.
-Sarah was having fun, really letting go.
-I was pleased for her but felt a bit flat inside myself.
-This just wasn’t where I wanted to be.
+Bob and I watched and continued to exchange pleasantries through the music.
+Sarah looked like she was having fun, really letting go.
+I was pleased for her although I felt a bit flat.
+This scene just wasn’t where I wanted to be.
 Bob pulled me to my feet and onto the dance floor.
-I squeezed through so we were next to Sarah and her partner so we could dance as a foursome.
+I squeezed through the other dancers until we were next to Sarah and her partner so we could dance as a foursome.

 “Rick’s lovely.” she said, “How’s your fella?”